ksatirli/multi-cloud-kubernetes/README.md

 * `clusters/gke` contains code for Google Cloud GKE Clusters
 * `outputs` contains code for collecting distinctive outputs from all Workspaces in this repository
 * `workspaces` contains code for Terraform Cloud Workspaces
-* `terraform/kubernetes contains code for Terraform to start a Linux Virtual Machine with the Packer image

 Each directory contains its own `README.md` with information relevant to the workflow.